'You're going to see acts that defy humanity,' police chief says, as officials urge calm when Tyre Nichols arrest videos are released publicly tonight

 Police officials in a number of major cities nationwide have said they are monitoring for any possible public outcry this weekend over what will be seen in the video footage.

-Nichols' mother, RowVaughn Wells, is asking for supporters to be peaceful during demonstrations, saying at a vigil in Memphis on Thursday that she wants "each and every one of you to protest in peace."
+Nichols' mother is asking for supporters to be peaceful during demonstrations, saying at a vigil in Memphis on Thursday that she wants "each and every one of you to protest in peace."

 Here are the latest developments: